 The DEA’s Supposed Reason for Banning These Psychedelics

-The DEA claimed with each of the proposed substances that they shared a similarity with other scheduled substances and that was their reason for scheduling them.
+The DEA claimed that each of the proposed substances shared a similarity with other scheduled substances, which was their reason for scheduling them.
 The report lists each compound and then names the other schedule 1 drugs that people might compare it to.

 One of the biggest problems this argument runs into is the current outlandish scheduling.
 Marijuana, psilocybin, and LSD are all schedule 1 drugs.
 This is a standing reserved only for drugs with no medicinal value and a high risk for abuse.
-This is despite research into therapeutic potential, no real risk for abuse, and no known significant toxicity concerns.
+Despite research into therapeutic potential, no real risk for abuse and no known significant toxicity concerns.